mrjohannchang/dotfiles/README.md

             }
         ```

-    4. Config the terminal to use Monaspace Nerd Font and set your prefered text color scheme in Profiles > MSYS2 MinGW-w64 Fish.
+    4. Config the terminal to use Monaspace Nerd Font and set your prefered text color scheme in Profiles > UCRT64 / MSYS2.

 12. Pre-installation